mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

       This tutorial assumes a simple path setup, so leave it empty.
     * Use external SSL offload: If enabled, the smarthome service will use HTTP instead of HTTPS.
 Check this box if you want to do SSL termination on a reverse proxy like Caddy or Traefik.
+    * Scan Type: Specifies how your smart speaker will search for Node-RED instances on your local network to use for local fulfillment.
+You can setup local fulfillment later, so set it to "Disabled" for now.
     * Local fulfillment port: A port number to use for local fulfillment.
 Choose any port you want.
 This port is used for internal communication only and must not be forwarded externally.
     * Public and Private Key: Path to public and private key files of your SSL certificate (if you do not use external